-The board may impose safeguards in addition to the applicable requirements of this ordinance, including, but not limited to, the following:
+The board may impose safeguards in addition to the applicable requirements of this Ordinance, including, but not limited to, the following:

-- 1. Front, side or rear setbacks in excess of the minimum requirements in this ordinance. - 2.
+- 1. Front, side or rear setbacks in excess of the minimum requirements in this Ordinance. - 2.
 Screening of parking areas or other parts of the premises from adjoining premises or from the street by walls, fences, planting or other devices. - 3.
 Limitations of size, number, design and location of drives, or other traffic features. - 4.
 Off-street parking or loading spaces beyond the minimum requirements of this ordinance.

-Article XX Penalty
+Article XXI.
+Penalty

-Every person, persons, firm or corporation violating any of the provisions of these Regulations shall be fined in accordance with the provisions of N.H.
+Every person, persons, firm or corporation violating any of the provisions of this Ordinance shall be subject to enforcement in accordance with the provisions of N.H.
 Revised Statutes Annotated.
-676:17.
-(Amended 3/03)
+676:15 et seq.

-Article XXI Definitions
+Article XXII.
+Definitions

-In the interpretation and enforcement of these regulations, all words other than those specifically below shall have the meanings implied by their context and by their ordinarily accepted meanings.
+In the interpretation and enforcement of this Ordinance, all words other than those specifically below shall have the meanings implied by their context and by their ordinarily accepted meanings.
 The present tense includes the future tense, the singular number includes the plural, and the plural number includes the singular.

 Abutter: Shall mean any person whose property is located in New Hampshire and adjoins or is directly across the street or stream from the land under consideration by the local land use board.
-For purpose of receiving testimony only, and not for purposes of notification, the term "abutter"

-shall include any person who is able to demonstrate that his/her land will be directly affected by the proposal under consideration.
+For purpose of receiving testimony only, and not for purposes of notification, the term "abutter" shall include any person who is able to demonstrate that his/her land will be directly affected by the proposal under consideration.